AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/use-the-attendees-panel-as-a-learner.md

 description: Learn how Learners open the Attendees panel and interact with other participants during a Live Hub session.
 ---

-# Use the Attendees panel as a Learner in Live Hub
+# Use the Attendees panel as a Learner

 As a Learner, the Attendees panel lets you see who else is in a Live Hub session and interact with them based on the permissions your Instructor has enabled.
 You can view other attendees, check a participant's details, and send private messages when those options are available.
 This guide explains how to open the Attendees panel and interact with other attendees as a Learner.